 If you need proof about the safety of DEET from a more naturally-minded source, check out these articles from the EWG (Environmental Working Group): EWG’s Guide to Bug Repellent and EWG’s Best Bug Spray Guidelines

-Picaridin is another chemical commonly found in bug sprays.
-It is generally considered safe, but it hasn’t had as much safety testing done as DEET has.
+Another chemical commonly found in bug sprays is picaridin.
+It is generally considered safe, but DEET has had more safety testing done.

 What About All Natural Bug Repellents?